mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 where we define the vector $\mathbf{z}_{x'y'}$ as the vector containing all the coefficients that we obtain with the product of the two binomial distributions.
-For example for the case of the third protein moment
+For example, for the case of the third protein moment
 $\left\langle{p^3}\right\rangle_{t_o}$ the vector $\mathbf{z}_{x'y'}$ would have
 zeros for all entries except for the corresponding entry for
 $\left\langle{p^2}\right\rangle_{t_d}$ and for